Do you have good reasons to study Chinese? But which one? Do you know that the Chinese language comes in hundreds of forms and varieties?

 Ethnologue research provides a precise list of 306 languages for China.
 Of these living languages, 279 are indigenous, and 26 are non-indigenous.

-Varieties of Chinese language
+Varieties of the Chinese language

 - Mandarin (often known as Northern Chinese, which is the most widely spoken),